The perfect pair of thermal underwear will keep you warm, and feel comfortable while also wicking away sweat.

-Read the manufacturer’s note for specific care instructions.
-To get the most out of your winter thermal underwear, pay attention to these guidelines:
+Read the manufacturer's note for specific care instructions.
+To get the most out of your garment, pay attention to these guidelines:

 - Cotton – Wash in cold water to prevent the fabric from shrinking.
 Cotton takes longer to dry.
 Allow it to air-dry for best results.
 For faster results, lay the garment flat on a towel.
 Avoid hanging them up as the fabric starts to stretch over time and lose its shape.